Nirol/housing_prices_California/Readme.md

 #### House Median Value

 * The model target house_median_value was capped at 500001.0, meaning any district
- with higher houses median value was set to 500001.0.
+ with higher houses, the median value was set to 500001.0.
-  This very biased dataset that would mislead predictors to conclude the target
+This is a very biased dataset that would mislead predictors to conclude the target
 value never pass 500001.0.
 * Removing districts with the capped target value reduced the error on the test
   set significantly in both tested models.
 * It is important to note the model did have any district samples with higher
-house median value to learn from, and will probably preform bad on them.
+house median value to learn from, and will probably perform badly on them.

 #### House Median Age